Simulating Coin Tossing: Game of Chance

 Practical Example: Simulating Coin Tossing Experiment

 Let person “A” and person “B” play a simple game involving repeated tosses of a fair coin.
-In a given toss, if head is observed, “A” wins $1 from “B”; otherwise if tail is tossed, “A” gives $1 to “B”.
+In a given toss, if the head is observed, “A” wins $1 from “B”; otherwise if the tail is tossed, “A” gives $1 to “B”.
 If “A” starts with zero dollars, we are interested in his fortune as the game is played for 50 tosses.

 For the above scenario, one can simulate this game using the R function “sample()”.
-A’s winning on a particular toss will be $1 or -$1 with equal probability.
+A’s winning on a particular toss will be $1$ or $-1$ with equal probability.
 His winning on 50 repeated tosses can be considered to be a sample of size 50 selected with replacement from the set {$1, -$1}.

 option(width=60)